1955 - 1958 Before the El Camino—the Cameo Carrier.

 1964 - 1967 The El Camino Comes of Age

 - After a three-year hiatus, the second generation El Camino returned in "1964", but now shared it's GM A-body platform with the new mid-size Chevelle series.
 Alas, the Chevelle nameplate appeared on the front fenders.
 The smaller 115-inch wheelbase fit the El Camino's sporty image, yet offered enough payload to do serious work when needed.
 Chevrolet initially marketed the El Camino as a utility model "personal pickup" and Chevelle's most powerful engines were not available.
-1965 saw minor trim updates and the availability of a higher performance version of the 327 engine rated at 350 hp that was also available in Chevelles.
+The redesign was a huge success and the '64 El Camino outsold the Ranchero by almost 50 percent.
+1965 saw minor trim updates and the availability of a higher performance version of the Corvette-sourced 327 engine rated at 350 hp that was also available in Chevelles.
+For the first time, an AM-FM radio could be ordered from the options list.
 Decisively, the El Camino grew up and the Chevelle nameplate was removed from the front fenders.
 In 1966 the styling was again updated and a 396 cu in V8 engine rated from 325 to 375hp was added to the lineup.
+Shoulder belts became available for the first time in March of 1966.
 An extensive face-lift and plusher interior enhancements refined the El Camino in 1967.
 The year 1967 also brought the collapsible steering column and options of disc brakes and Turbo Hydramatic 400 3 speed automatic transmission.

 1968 - 1972 A Modern Classic